acend/openshift-operations-training/content/en/docs/05/01_setup.md

 {{% /details %}}

-As soon as the postgresql as well as the gitea pods are running, get the hostname from the route:
+As soon as the postgresql as well as the gitea pods are running, get the hostname from the route.

 {{% details title="Hints" mode-switcher="normalexpertmode" %}}